Aalto Chair made form Beech

 The spacey backrest from the Chair 66 is fixed at the two hind legs.
 Also at this part round forms define the appearance.
 Organic and bounded wood constructions like they make up the Chair 66 are Alvar Aaltos brand label.
 He consciously opposed to the cold machines aesthetic s and the artificial material of modern times.

 The Chair 66 form Artek is available in various colours and also in an upholstered variant.
-The chair is delivered unmounted.Also in our blog:
+The chair is delivered disassembled.Also in our blog:

 Artek 2nd Cycle Café as guest in Hamburg